Siriki Dembélé: Grimsby Town

 After training and featuring in a behind-closed-doors friendly against Barnsley at Blundell Park, Dembélé joined EFL League Two side Grimsby Town on 25 May 2017 on a one-year contract, the club having the option to retain him for a second year.
 He did have the opportunity to trial with fellow League Two club Stevenage, Dembélé said: "I still had a few clubs to go before making my decision, but once I found out I was joining this club to sign my very first professional contract it felt amazing."

 He made his full professional debut with Grimsby on 5 August 2017, in their 3–1 victory at Chesterfield, where he ran at pace through the midfield beating three men and placed a through ball to Sam Jones, which put Grimsby into a 2–0 lead.
 Dembélé scored his first goal for Grimsby in the 2–1 win at Port Vale on 7 October 2017, a through ball from Luke Summerfield, which Dembélé latched onto and rounded the keeper to win the game.
 Ten days later, he scored a brace in a 3–2 victory at Cheltenham Town.

 Dembélé was awarded EFL Young Player of the Month for October 2017.

 In June 2018, Dembélé submitted a transfer request.

 Peterborough United

 Dembélé joined Peterborough United on a three-year deal for an undisclosed fee on 22 June 2018.
+Despite handing in a transfer request in January 2021 stating personal reasons and a desire to play at a higher level, he was part of the team that won promotion to the EFL Championship from EFL League One in the 2020/21 season.

 AFC Bournemouth

-On 31 January 2022, Dembélé joined EFL Championship side AFC Bournemouth on a three-and-a-half year contract, for an undisclosed fee.
+On 31 January 2022, Dembélé joined EFL Championship club AFC Bournemouth on a three-and-a-half-year contract, for an undisclosed fee.
 Commenting on the move amidst interest from other clubs, Dembélé stated that Bournemouth was his top choice because of the higher chance of promotion and the club's style of play.
 He scored his first goal for the club in his second appearance; a last minute winner against Blackpool on 12 February 2022.